maxim-papusha/StereoMolGraph/docs/index.rst

 Its treatment of stereochemistry is based on rigorously defined local :doc:`stereodescriptors </reference/stereodescriptors>`, which are derived from group-theoretical principles.

-Building on this formal foundation, a range of :doc:`graph algorithms </reference/algorithms/index>` is implemented in a stereochemistry-aware manner, enabling consistent handling of symmetry, equivalence, and stereochemical transformations.
+Building on this formal foundation, a range of graph :doc:`algorithms </reference/algorithms/index>` is implemented in a stereochemistry-aware manner, enabling consistent handling of symmetry, equivalence, and stereochemical transformations.

 Magic Methods